 Unfortunately the euphoria didn't last long, when, at a meeting of the full council on March 29 a unanimous decision was taken to still include in the towns Core Strategy, the same Greenfield land for development.

-We are sorry to report that the Tory led council gave the go-ahead 20 October 2011 for the Greenfield's to be developed.
+We are sorry to report that the Conservative led council gave the go-ahead 20 October 2011 for the Greenfield's to be developed.
 But at least the woods and ancient Titnore lane are safe for now!
-The latest (15 October 2014) is that a Reserved Matters application relating to estate roads, drainage and foul sewage issues was passed.
+On 15 October 2014 a Reserved Matters application relating to estate roads, drainage and foul sewage issues was passed.
 It seems there are 3 other Reserved Matters applications to be heard before the development can start.

 Finally to anyone not already on our mailing list please click.
 Remember the planning committee rejected the development of Titnore woods because you stood up and said no-way should it be allowed.
-Let the politicians and developers know we will fight any new application.
-Hands off woodland and the Durrington and Northbrook Greenbelt!
+Let the politicians and developers know we will fight any new applications.
+Hands off the woodland and Titnore lane.

 Click for the old site and history.